zeeyong/zeeyong.github.io/content/authors/admin/_index.md

 #     icon: datacamp
 #     summary: |
 #       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
----

 ## About Me
+content:
+  title: "About Me"
+  text: |
     I am a Ph.D. student at the Cho Chun Shik Graduate School of Mobility, KAIST, under the guidance of Prof. Namwoo Kang at the Smart Design Lab.
 My research aims to push the boundaries of engineering design and optimization by leveraging AI techniques to tackle complex physical problems.
+design:
+  css_style: "font-size: 1.5rem;" # 글자 크기를 1.5rem으로 설정

+---

 <!-- Specifically, my work focuses on: